-- EDU 6388 (3).
+EDU 6388 (3).
 CURRICULUM DEVELOPMENT FOR THE TALENTED AND GIFTED.
 Builds the foundation for development of differentiated curricula for the gifted.
 Students study effective teaching strategies, learn how to adapt curriculum for individual differences, study the organization of curriculum and instruction for the gifted (scope and sequence, issues related to integrated and interdisciplinary curriculum, and grouping issues.)
-Emphasis is placed on the teaching of higher-level cognitive skills within the disciplines. - EDU 6389 (3).
+Emphasis is placed on the teaching of higher-level cognitive skills within the disciplines.

+EDU 6389 (3).
 SPECIAL TOPICS.
 This course allows students to work independently with an instructor on a targeted topic.
-The course may be repeated. - EDU 6390 (3).
-CLASSROOM INSTRUCTION AND ASSESSMENT FOR LANGUAGE LEARN-ERS.
+The course may be repeated.

+EDU 6390 (3).
+CLASSROOM INSTRUCTION/ASSESSMENT FOR LANGUAGE LEARNERS.
 Focuses on classroom applications of ESL teaching and learning.
-Students will examine factors that influence English language and literacy development and will develop instructional approaches and pedagogical materials that meet the needs of English language learners. - EDU 6391 (3).
-COLLABORATIVE LEADERSHIP.
-Strategies to engage families and communities in campus improvement.
-Candidates review how governmental entities and business partners can promote student achievement. - EDU 6392 (3).
-FOUNDATIONS AND HISTORY OF HIGHER EDUCATION ADMINISTRATION.
-An examination of the purposes of higher education based on the historical influences on the development of colleges and universities. - EDU 6393 (3).
-PORTFOLIO SEMINAR.
-Final portfolio development, value-added project presentations take place in this seminar. - EDU 6394 (3).
-EMERGING ISSUES IN HIGHER EDUCATION.
-Addresses emerging issues, trends, and debates in higher education. - EDU 6395 (3).
-URBAN SCHOOL RESIDENCY.
-During residency, candidates have authentic opportunities to lead adults, make mistakes, and grow through meaningful assessments, ongoing coaching and feedback, and identification of candidates' strengths and weaknesses. - EDU 6396 (3).
-HIGHER EDUCATION FINANCE.
-Considers the critical components of higher education finance and economics, including the key theories, issues, challenges, and structures of financing colleges and universities. - EDU 6397 (3).
+Students examine factors that influence English language and literacy development and develop instructional approaches and pedagogical materials that meet the needs of English language learners.

+EDU 6397 (3).
 GROWTH AND DEVELOPMENT OF THE GIFTED.
 Examines the differentiated affective characteristics and needs of the gifted, including a review of general counseling theories, effective communication with the gifted, and the assessment of affective needs.
 Students develop strategies for assisting the gifted; also, developing social and interpersonal skills.
-Reviews issues surrounding the potential of the gifted to achieve and make significant contributions to society as a whole. - EDU 6398 (3).
+Reviews issues surrounding the potential of the gifted to achieve and make significant contributions to society as a whole.

+EDU 6398 (3).
 TEACH FOR AMERICA PRACTICUM 1.
 The first in a series of two courses focusing on classroom application of evidence-based concepts and strategies from the Teach for America Professional Development Institute.
-Prerequisite: Restricted to members of the Teach for American Corps who are enrolled in the M.Ed. program. - EDU 6399 (3).
+Prerequisite: Restricted to members of the Teach for American Corps who are enrolled in the M.Ed. program.

+EDU 6399 (3).
 TEACH FOR AMERICA PRACTICUM 2.
 The second in a series of two courses focusing on classroom application of evidence-based concepts and strategies from the Teach for America Professional Development Institute.
-Prerequisite: Restricted to members of the Teach for America Corps who are enrolled in the M.Ed. program. - EDU 7111 (1).
+Prerequisite: Restricted to members of the Teach for America Corps who are enrolled in the M.Ed. program.

+EDU 7111 (1).
 LAB FOR QUANTITATIVE STATISTICS.
 Facilitates the technical aspects of working with statistical software packages and applies concepts from the accompanying statistics lecture course, EDU 7311.
-Corequisite: EDU 7311. - EDU 7112 (1).
+Corequisite: EDU 7311.

+EDU 7112 (1).
 LAB FOR INTERMEDIATE QUANTITATIVE STATISTICS IN EDUCATION.
 Designed to facilitate the technical aspects of working with statistical software packages and to apply concepts in the statistics lecture course, EDU 7312, which is recommended as a corequisite course.
-Prerequisites: EDU 7111, 7311. - EDU 7114 (1).
+Prerequisites: EDU 7111, 7311.

+EDU 7114 (1).
 LAB FOR ADVANCED STATISTICS.
 Facilitates the technical aspects of working with statistical software packages and applies concepts from the accompanying statistics lecture course, EDU 7314.
-Corequisite: EDU 7314. - EDU 7119 (1).
-SYNTHESIS AND INTEGRATION OF KNOWLEDGE AND SKILLS IN EDUCATION POLICY AND LEADERSHIP.
+Corequisite: EDU 7314.

+EDU 7119 (1).
+SYNTHESIS AND INTEGRATION OF KNOWLEDGE AND SKILLS IN EDU-CATION POLICY AND LEADERSHIP.
 Offered each term in years one and two.
 Designed to integrate learning experiences and domains across courses, cognates, and internship experiences to allow students to develop facility analyzing multidimensional facets of complex systems.